ArielIngham/rETH/docs/degens.md

 You can get rETH multiple ways, just make sure it's this one:
 0xae78736Cd615f374D3085123A210448E74Fc6393

 The source of the rETH is always from here: https://stake.rocketpool.net/.
-Depending on the amouth of rETH you are after, it might be a cheaper acquiring it from a Layer 2, liquidity pool etc. It really depends on how much rETH you are after and the gas costs.
-Shop around for the best deal!
+Depending on the amouth of rETH you are after and the gas costs, it might be a cheaper acquiring it from a Layer 2, liquidity pool etc. Shop around for the best deal!

 ### Liquidity Pools(Yield on Yield on Yield) <a name="liquidity"></a>